-The differences between expenditures in the original budget and the final budget were due to a small increase in materials and supplies and a decrease in capital outlay.
-The differences between revenues in the original budget and the final budget were due to a decrease in fees, charges and commissions for services.
+The differences between expenditures in the original budget and the final budget were due to a small increase in personal services and operating services.
+The differences between revenues in the original budget and the final budget were due to an increase in federal funds.